Yamato-Security/hayabusa/doc/RustPerformance-English.md

     pub is_condition: bool,
 }
 ```
-A reduction in memory usage of several bytes per detection result record was achieved.
+a reduction in memory usage of several bytes per detection result record was achieved.

-### Effectiveness（Example From Our Pull Request）   <!-- omit in toc -->
+### Effectiveness（Real example from a Pull Request）   <!-- omit in toc -->
 In the following example, when tested against data where the number of detection result records was about 1.5 million,
 - [Reduced memory usage of DetectInfo/EvtxRecordInfo #837](https://github.com/Yamato-Security/hayabusa/pull/837)
 - [Reduce memory usage by removing unnecessary regex #894](https://github.com/Yamato-Security/hayabusa/pull/894)